Pepperi-Addons/ngx-lib/README.md

 Before submitting your PR make sure:
 - That your branch compiles `npm run compile`
-- That your branch follows this repo's linting guides `npm run lint` You can fix most linting issues by running `npm run fix-lint`.
+- That your branch follows this repo's linting guides `npm run lint` You can fix most linting issues by running `npm run lint-fix`.
 Make sure that these scripts do not return an error or warning.
 - That you increment the version number for your changes to be published, according to the specfications above.

 To increment the package version: